Nemo64/replicator/README.md

 - Every view is just 1 or more file that is already saved in a deliverable format, so view performance is excellent
 - Browsers and CDN's can efficiently download, cache and revalidate files, since the mtime is actually correct
-- The linux page cache can improve delivery performance without any configuration
+- The os file cache automatically improve delivery performance without any complex configuration
 - Your hoster can probably deliver stored files very efficiently
 - Replicating and safely storing files is a known and solved issue
-- Most programming environments can handle files well, no integration needed.
+- Most programming environments can handle files well, no integration required

 The aim is to be an extension to the native filesystem or block storage (s3), and not a completely new way how to interact with data, like most databases.
-That way, this project can profit off of decades of persistence experience (raid, SAM, nfs, rsync, mounts etc) and existing deliver systems (apache, nginx, CDN's etc) without much integration.
+That way, this project can profit off of decades of persistence experience (raid, SAM, nfs, rsync, mounts etc) and existing deliver systems (apache, nginx, CDN's etc) without reinventing the wheel.

 ## calendar example

 This example is available in the [examples/](examples) folder to play around with.

 In a database, you'd usually normalize the data down to basic calendar information and appointments.
-But for replicator-db, you want to store as much related data in a single file as possible.
+But for replicator, you want to store as much related data in a single file as possible.

 ```json5
 // source/6ff6255b-45b5-4895-8d59-50fa60663cfc.json